 Attendance at lectures is strongly recommended.
 Attendance at practices is compulsory.
 The signature of the Lecture Book may be refused if one has more than 4-hour absences from the practical hours.

-Subject: SPORTS PHYSIOTHERAPY AND MEDICINE III - SPORTS PHYSIOTHERAPY
+Subject: SPORTS PHYSIOTHERAPY AND MEDICINE III - SPORTS PHYSIOTHERAPY Year, Semester: 3rd year/2nd semester Number of teaching hours:

-Lecture: Principles of sports physiotherapy